neilmispelaar/canada-campaign-page/README.md

-# Building a Campaign Page for Canada.ca
+# Designing a Campaign Page for Canada.ca
 Requirements around building a campaign page for Canada.ca

 ***